 Mijke Jetten has a leading role in organizing a service desk for research data management support at Radboud University, the Netherlands.
+She is also a co-chair of LIBER’s Research Data Management Working Group.

 “I’m on a mission to make all the various types of researchers in my institution aware of the benefits of proper research data management,” says Mijke.
 “It was fun when one of the researchers congratulated me with winning the famous Spinoza Prize, the highest award in Dutch science.
 It appeared to be another colleague, Mike Jetten (what’s in a name!).
 Another mission, of course, but I can’t image that winning the Spinoza Prize feels as satisfying as the gratefulness I experience every day in offering RDM support.
 For me, it feels like winning prizes on daily basis.”

 As a result of Mijke’s work, the University Library guides researchers through all phases of the data life cycle.
-She also contributes to transforming the local CRIS into a one-stop-shop for researchers to archive research data as well.

 The biggest advantage of my relationship with LIBER is that we’re doing things co-operatively.